tejtw/EN-TEJAPI.github.io/docs/en/TWN/TWNAVSALE.md

 [^4]: Before 2012/12, this was parent company revenue data; from 2013/01, it was changed to primarily consolidated revenue data.
 Due to the difference in disclosure standards before and after 2013/01, consolidated data calculations start from 2013/12.
 [^5]: Before 2012/12, this was parent company revenue data; from 2013/01, it was changed to primarily consolidated revenue data.
 Due to the difference in disclosure standards before and after 2013/01, consolidated data calculations start from 2013/03.
 [^6]: Before 2012/12, this was parent company revenue data; from 2013/01, it was changed to primarily consolidated revenue data.
 Due to the difference in disclosure standards before and after 2013/01, consolidated data calculations start from 2013/04.
+[^7]: Initial refers to the 3-month revenue of the month prior to the start of the current 3-month period.
+For example, the initial period for the 3-month revenue of 2016/11 refers to the 3-month revenue of 2016/08.

 ## API Request Examples